mikerochip/addressables-training-manual/README.md

 * Azure: Blob storage
 * GCP: Cloud Storage

 Cloud providers also have CDN services that you probably want to put in front of their file storage services, for better performance.
+For AWS CloudFront is typically what people put in front of S3, so typically clients will download from a CloudFront URL, which points to an S3 bucket as its "origin."

-If you're feeling very DIY and want to run a local web server but use a public-facing URL to do it, you can use ngrok.
+If you're feeling very DIY, you can run a local web server and use a public-facing URL by using ngrok.

 ### **Q: What Addressables artifacts need to be uploaded to CCD?**